 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Skilled nursing facility (SNF) care (continued) Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
 A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care).
-A SNF where your spouse is living at the time you leave the hospital. [†] A benefit period starts the day you go into a skilled nursing facility.
+A SNF where your spouse is living at the time you leave the hospital. +A benefit period starts the day you go into a skilled nursing facility.
 The benefit period ends when you go for 60 days in a row without skilled nursing care.
 If you go into a skilled nursing facility after one benefit period has ended, a new benefit period begins.
-There is no limit to the number of benefit periods you can have. ✓ Prior authorization may apply, see page 52 for more information.
+There is no limit to the number of benefit periods you can have.
+Prior authorization may apply, see page 56 for more information.
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Each counseling attempt includes up to four face-to-face visits.
+There is no copayment for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+30% for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+Deductible does apply.